ibrado/jekyll-paginate-content/README.md

 ## Usage

-Just add a `paginate: true` entry to your frontmatter:
+Just add a `paginate: true` entry to your front-matter:

 ```yaml
 ---